GabbisCode/My-Note-taking/C/09-Debugging.md

 ## Understanding Compiler Errors and Warning

 It is sometimes very hard to understand what the compiler is complaining about.

-•need to understand compiler errors in order to fix them

-•it is sometimes difficult to identify the true reason behind a compiler error

-•the compiler makes decisions about how to translate the code that the programmer has

-not written in the code

-•is convenient because the programs can be written more succinctly (only expert

-programmers take advantage of this feature)

-•you should use an option for the compiler to notify all cases where there are implicit

-decisions

-•this option is -Wall

-Overview

-•the compiler shows two types of problems

-•errors

-•a condition that prevents the creation of a final program

-•no executable is obtained until all the errors have been corrected

-• The first errors shown are the most reliable because the translation is finished but there are some

-errors that may derive from previous ones

-•Fix the first errors are first, it is recommended to compile again and see if other later errors also

-disappeared.

-•warnings

-•messages that the compiler shows about "special" situations in which an anomaly has been detected

-•non-fatal errors

-•the final executable program may be obtained with any number of warning

-•compile always with the -Wall option and do not consider the program correct until all warnings have

-been eliminated

-most common compiler messages

-'variable' undeclared (first use in this function)

-•this is one of the most common and easier to detect

-•the symbol shown at the beginning of the message is used but has not been declared

-•warning: implicit declaration of function

-.,

-• this warning appears when the compiler finds a function used in the code but no

-previous information has been given about it

-•need to declare a function prototype

-• warning: control reaches end of non-void function

-•this warning appears when a function has been defined as returning a result but no

-return statement has been included to return this result

-•either the function is incorrectly defined or the statement is missing

-most common compiler messages

-•warning: unused variable

-•this warning is printed by the compiler when a variable is declared but not used in the code

-•message disappears if the declaration is removed

-•undefined reference to

-•appears when there is a function invoked in the code that has not been defined anywhere

-•compiler is telling us that there is a reference to a function with no definition

-•check which function is missing and make sure its definition is compiled

-•error: conflicting types for

-•two definitions of a function prototype have been found

-•one is the prototype (the result type, name, parenthesis including the parameters, and a semicolon)

-•the other is the definition with the function body

-•the information in both places is not identical, and a conflict has been detected

-• the compiler shows you in which line the conflict appears and the previous definition that caused the

-contradiction

-runtime errors

-•the execution of C programs may terminate abruptly (crash) when a run-time error is

-detected

-•C programs only print the succinct message Segmentation fault

-•usually results in a core file depending on the signal that has been thrown

-•can analyze the core file and the call stack
+You need to understand compiler errors in order to fix them.
+It is sometimes difficult to identify the true reason behind a compiler error.

+The compiler makes decisions about how to translate the code that the programmer has not written in the code.
+This is convenient because the programs can be written more succinctly (only expert programmers take advantage of this feature).

+You should use an option for the compiler to notify all cases where there are implicit decisions.
+This option is -Wall.

+The compiler shows two types of problems:

+* **errors**

+A condition that prevents the creation of a final program.
+No executable is obtained until all the errors have been corrected.
+The first errors shown are the most reliable because the translation is finished but there are some errors that may derive from previous ones.
+Fix the first errors are first, it is recommended to compile again and see if other later errors also disappeared.

+* **warnings**

+Messages that the compiler shows about "special" situations in which an anomaly has been detected.
+They are non-fatal errors.
+The final executable program may be obtained with any number of warning.

+Compile always with the -Wall option and do not consider the program correct until all warnings have been eliminated.

+### most common compiler messages

+**'variable' undeclared (first use in this function)**

+This is one of the most common and easier to detect.
+The symbol shown at the beginning of the message is used but has not been declared.

+**warning: implicit declaration of function '...'**

+This warning appears when the compiler finds a function used in the code but no previous information has been given about it.
+To solve this, always declare a function prototype at the top.

+**warning: control reaches end of non-void function**

+This warning appears when a function has been defined as returning a result but no return statement has been included to return this result.
+Either the function is incorrectly defined or the statement is missing.

+**warning: unused variable '...'**

+This warning is printed by the compiler when a variable is declared but not used in the code.
+Message disappears if the declaration is removed.

+**undefined reference to '...'**

+This appears when there is a function invoked in the code that has not been defined anywhere.
+The compiler is telling us that there is a reference to a function with no definition.
+Check which function is missing and make sure its definition is compiled.

+**error: conflicting types for '...'**

+Two definitions of a function prototype have been found.
+One is the prototype (the result type, name, parenthesis including the parameters, and a semicolon).
+The other is the definition with the function body.
+The information in both places is not identical, and a conflict has been detected.
+The compiler shows you in which line the conflict appears and the previous definition that caused the contradiction.

+### runtime errors

+The execution of C programs may terminate abruptly (crash) when a run-time error is detected.

+C programs only print the succinct message Segmentation fault.
+It usually results in a core file depending on the signal that has been thrown.
+You can analyze the core file and the call stack.